 So which weeds are the worst and what can you do to stop them?
 Each weed has its own fiendish strategy to insinuate itself and every garden has its own set of infiltrators, but luckily we three old campaigners are here to guide you through your defence options.

 1. Bindweed.
 It’s those clever devils that invade underground with sinisterly brittle roots that can regenerate from a tiny chunk that worry me most, and bindweed is the chief offender.
 The old trick was to stick a bamboo cane beside it and once it had made enough leafy growth, paint it with Tumbleweed.
-But with the future of glyphosate, the active ingredient in most systemic weed killers, now hanging in the balance (aargh!)
-I think the future may be to operate zero tolerance and just wade in and dig it out with a spade as deeply as you can the minute it pops up.
+But with glyphosate, the active ingredient in most systemic weed killer now largely removed from the market we have to operate zero tolerance and just wade in and dig it out with a spade as deeply as you can the minute it pops up.

-2. Hairy bittercress.
-A seemingly innocuous little plant that you can winkle out with a finger and thumb, but this dastardly little blighter has adopted a different but equally effective strategy by means of a supercharged seed dispersal mechanism which can ping out up to 5,000 seeds three metres away.
+2. Hairy bittercress, Cardamine hirsutus, seemingly an innocuous little plant that you can winkle out with a finger and thumb, but this dastardly little blighter has adopted a different but equally effective strategy by means of a supercharged seed dispersal mechanism which can ping out up to 5,000 seeds three metres away.
 You must be vigilant about removing them from February onwards (they can grow at very low temperatures).
 I can’t recommend anything as effective as a razor hoe for this, and I’ve added our shop link at the end.
 Never ever put the arisings into your compost heap, as another of their tricks is to continue to ripen once uprooted and inject their seeds directly into the material that you’re going to spread all over your garden in the next month or two.
 Clever eh?